Maudsley Parents

 Family Based Treatment Providers

-USA, Australia, and Canada
+USA, Australia, Canada, Denmark, and Germany

 ★ Therapists certified in family-based treatment by the Training Institute for Child and Adolescent Eating Disorders are designated by a star.
 The Institute offers different levels of training for those interested in FBT.
 A two-day training conveys the basic principles of FBT.
 Therapists can go on to pursue certification, which includes 25 hours of supervision and case reviews.